jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 The details provided here were generated using Full-Archive Search, and were informed by the Twitter timeline provided [HERE](https://github.com/jimmoffitt/developer_advocate.blog/blob/master/metadataEvolution/twtr_evolution.md).
 This timeline is not 100% complete or precise.
 If you identify another filtering/metadata "born on date" fundamental to your use-case, please let us know.

+Note that the underlying Search index is subject to being rebuilt.
+Accordingly, these timeline details are subject to change.

 #### 2006
  + March 26 - ```lang:```
  + July 13 - ```has:mentions```